 Then the angel departed from her.

 Note that Mary interacts directly with God’s messenger, without the mediation of her father or intended husband.
 She is not only free of patriarchal restraints, her words also suggest that hers is a completely free response to God.
-She is a model of openness and receptivity, regardless of the apparent impossibility or corresponding hardships of her task.
+She is a model of openness and receptivity, regardless of the apparent impossibility or hardships of her task.

 Connections and Themes